mitzu-io/homepage/content/english/_index.md

   enable: true
   title: "Stay in touch!"
   content: |-
-    We are adding new features suprisingly fast.
+    We are adding new features surprisingly fast.
 Don't miss a beat!<br/>
   button:
     enable: true
     label: "Subscribe for product updates"